aksommerville/egg2/README.md

 - - [x] SongEditor: Preserve payload where possible on a channel mode change.
 - - [ ] SongEditor:WaveUi: Have wave preview printed by synthesizer.
 Currently calling out to the server for each render.
 - - [x] SongEditor:EnvUi: Place new points proportionately in the alternate line.
+- - [ ] SongEditor: Must be able to change order of post steps.